BoatRecords

 There are a few items I believe would improve the application

-2. Provide an archive utility for the maintenance log to reduce the size, but keep the records accessible.
+1. Provide an archive utility for the maintenance log to reduce the size, but keep the records accessible.

-5. Integrate with the BoatProvisionVBA application I am developing to provide shopping lists for provisioning an off-shore passage.
+4. Integrate with the BoatProvisionVBA application I am developing to provide shopping lists for provisioning an off-shore passage.

-Development, Testing and Using Environments
+Development, Testing and User Environments

 I try to test this application thoroughly before posting a new version on this web page; however, I am developing this application primarily for my own use and generally test it only on my Inventory and Maintenance databases.
 This provides me with confidence that the program will handle large inventory and maintenance log databases, but I don't do a lot of testing of the program starting from scratch with empty databases (unless I make a program change in that area).
 Recently a user, trying to initially build an inventory from a blank workbook, ran into a lot of problems.
 I think I was able to resolve all of his problems with version 4.0e.
 However, I expect different users with different needs will uncover other bugs in the program that I do not find in my testing.
 I will attempt to fix any of these problems that are reported to me.